Frequently Asked Questions about EMDR at Alli Center in Iowa

 How do you create a physically and emotionally safe environment in your office (or telehealth setting)?

 Part of being trauma-informed means we are thoughtful about creating an environment and approach to therapy that feels safe.
 From the comfiness of our couches to the lighting, layout and privacy of our offices, we have put care into creating a safe, healing environment.
-When you come to your first session, we’ll invite you to sit where you like.
-Our therapists also have sensory devices (that is fidget toys) on hand if having something to fiddle with helps you feel at ease.
+When you come to your first session, we’ll invite you to sit where you like (yes, that even includes sitting in ‘our’ chair).
+Our therapists also have sensory devices (fidget toys) on hand if having something to fiddle with helps you feel at ease.
 For clients that see one of our therapists through telehealth, we can walk you through choosing the right environment to protect your confidentiality and help us do this work together.

 Do you take insurance for trauma-informed therapy?

 Yes.
-We’re in-network with many major insurers.
+We are in-network with many major insurers.
 Because coverage varies by insurance plan, clients are responsible for confirming their benefits directly with their insurance company.

 You can request a trauma informed therapy appointment online or call us at 319-804-9312.
 We’ll connect you with the right therapist for your needs and help you get started quickly.